Find out how we are improving for the benefit of all students.

 A major advantage of the new tool is the ability for reports to be generated immediately after the evaluation period, providing time for teachers to give feedback to students about the evaluations.

 We are committed to providing students with a first-rate, international-standard teaching, learning and research environment.
 We have launched a massive investment programme, totalling nearly $500 million to improve the University's infrastructure, systems and buildings.

 Here is a sample of projects currently underway that will improve the environment for students.

-|Science Centre||The major Science Centre redevelopment will provide state of the art research and teaching facilities for the Faculty of Science and a new entranceway to the University.
+The Science Centre, opened in 2016, provides state of the art research and teaching facilities for the Faculty of Science and a new entranceway to the University.

 The new building (Building 302) comprises 11 stories and a basement, with a total floor area of 23,500m2.
-Much of the adjacent tower building will also be refurbished, giving a total of almost 38,000m2 of new or refurbished space.
+Much of the adjacent tower building will also be refurbished, giving a total of almost 38,000 m2 of new or refurbished space.